zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/load-graphs-from-files/load-graphs-from-files.md

 ## **STEP 4:** Graph query and analysis in JShell

+1. If you don't have an open SSH connection to your compute instance, open a terminal window.
+Navigate to the folder where you created the SSH keys, replace *your-key-name* with your private key name and *your-instance-ip-address* with your compute instance ip address and connect to your compute instance:

+    ```
+    ssh -i ./<your-key-name> opc@<your-instance-ip-address>
+    ```

-1. Start the JShell in the graph-client.
+2. Start the JShell in the graph-client.
 Copy and paste the following command to do that.

     ```
     <copy>docker exec -it graph-client opg-jshell -b http://graph-server:7007</copy>